 While compensation depends on an individual’s situation, often settlement programs from a defective medical device lawsuit have criteria that help establish where you might fall on the compensation spectrum.
 “So say you were implanted with a device or product, and you didn’t have a lot of problems; your baseline might be $50,000,” Jennings says as an example.
 “But if you had different complications, you check the boxes and your baseline increases for each you satisfy.”

 Commonly mass torts litigators are paid a percentage of the recovery—Jennings says it typically ranges from 33 to 40% in Arkansas.
 As for when you receive payment, it depends on the litigation, but in settlement programs it commonly takes six to 12 months before payments are made.

 “It depends on lien and other cost issues.
 So if you’re a Medicare or Medicaid recipient, and different health insurances can factor in, those types of things need to be resolved or satisfied before you receive money,” Jennings adds.

 In addition to the percentage fees paid to attorneys, other costs may arise as part of developing and arguing your case—say, expert testimony in a trial.
 These also commonly come out of your reward payment.
-An attorney will discuss their fees in an initial consultation, but what the case will cost and how much you stand to gain can be difficult to predict at the outset.
-However, a reputable attorney should keep you apprised of your situation and disclose information as it becomes clear.
+A defective medical device lawyer will discuss their fees in an initial consultation, but what the case will cost and how much you stand to gain can be difficult to predict at the outset.
+However, a reputable medical device attorney should keep you apprised of your situation and disclose information as it becomes clear.